Fivefold/fx3_usb_interface/fx3_firmware/README.md

 # FX3 Firmware

-This folder contains the firmware code for the *CYUSB3KIT-003 EZ-USB™ FX3 SuperSpeed explorer kit*
+This folder contains the firmware code for the *CYUSB3KIT-003 EZ-USB™ FX3 SuperSpeed explorer kit*.

 It implements a 32-bit wide GPIF II interface controlled by an external clock.
 Data can be continuously streamed from the GPIF II interface to the PC, with a maximum speed of 3050 Mbit/s.
 It is based on the cyfxbulksrcsink example from the EZ-USB FX3 SDK.